 - Selecting subcontractors and other service providers (e.g. catering) based on environmental and social merit.

 - Giving attention to intergenerational relationships and to involve socially disadvantaged people (NGOs and civic organizations dealing with intergenerational relationships, homeless, and marginalized people).

-- Prioritizing gender balance in composition of the speakers and the program.
+- Prioritizing gender balance in composition of the speakers and the programme.

-- Using participative decision-making strategies during the planning, inviting all organizers to express their opinion and thoughts, and making decisions together on the basis of consensus.
+- Using participative decision-making strategies during the planning, inviting all organizers to express their opinion and thoughts, and making decisions together based on consensus.